mido/mido/README.rst

 this point.

 What remains is mostly documentation.
-Also, the code needs a bit more work, and many more test cases have to be written.
+Also, the code needs a bit more work, and many more test cases need to be written.

 License